 As you may know, that with great power comes great responsibilities, and the pledge to get this power back into the Lenovo P3 has to be done by a fast charging facility like no other.
 Nobody likes to wait for 3 or 4 hours to get their batteries charged up; especially when you are sporting a humongous 5000mAh plus power pack.
 So, we expect Lenovo to equip the P3 with Qualcomm Quick Charge 4+.

 The tech is currently found only on the Razer Phone, so there’s a big probability that Lenovo could implement this, but again, we don’t know, which future mid-range chipsets will future this, so there’s that.
+There is also another benefit of this which is the cooling because QC4+ operates on optimal voltage technology which means whenever your smartphones get warmer it will automatically decrease voltage and increase the AMP of the charging current.

 Camera: Expect a Dual Shooter